pink-gorilla/goldly/README.md

 This lets you see many snippets that you might like.

-## Run - in your project **using readymade default ui renderers**
+## goldly docs - in your project

 You need to include the **goldly-docs** artefact, which ships a pre-built javascript bundle and already includes many ui-renderers.

 You can:
-- add custom systems to goldly easily.
+- add custom pages to goldly-docs easily.
 - use your clj functions to render ui visualizations.

 Add this alias to your deps.edn: